Matomo, formerly known as Piwik, was founded in 2007 and has long been the most well known open-source alternative to Google Analytics.

 Both allow you to completely own the data

 By using Plausible or Matomo, you are completely in control and have 100% ownership of all the website stats and other data collected.
+Both tools can be self-hosted on your own server or you can use our services to have us host it for you.

 You don’t have to worry about anyone else getting access to your website data, your visitor data is not being shared or sold to third-parties nor is it being mined for behavioral insights for advertising purposes.